Some of the facts which you don’t know about Budget 21. Here is the list

-3. Limit of tax exemption of Interest on Provident Fund: In order to rationalise tax exemption for the income earned by high income employees, it is proposed to restrict tax exemption for the interest income earn on the employee’s contribution to various provident funds to the annual contribution of Rs 2.5 lakhs.
+3. Limit of tax exemption of Interest on Provident Fund: In order to rationalize tax exemption for the income earned by high-income employees, it is proposed to restrict tax exemption for the interest income earn on the employee’s contribution to various provident funds to the annual contribution of Rs 2.5 lakhs.
 This restriction shall be applicable only for the contribution made on or after 01/04/2021.

-4. Relaxation to NRI for Income of Retirement Benefit Account: In order to remove the genuine hardship faced by the NRIs in respect of their income accrued on foreign retirement benefit account due to mismatch in taxation, it is proposed to notify rules for aligning the taxation of income arising on foreign retirement benefit account.
+4. Relaxation to NRI for Income of Retirement Benefits Account: In order to remove the genuine hardship faced by the NRIs in respect of their income accrued on foreign retirement benefits account due to mismatch in taxation, it is proposed to notify rules for aligning the taxation of income arising on foreign retirement benefits account.

-5. Timely deposit of Employees’ contribution to labour welfare funds by Due Date: Delay in deposit of the contribution of employees towards various welfare funds by employers result in permanent loss of interest/income for the employees.
-In order to ensure timely deposit of employees’ contribution to these funds by the employers, it is proposed to reiterate that that the late deposit of employees’ contribution by the employer shall never be allowed as deduction to the employer.
+5. Timely deposit of Employees’ contribution to labor welfare funds by Due Date: Delay in the deposit of the contribution of employees towards various welfare funds by employers results in permanent loss of interest/income for the employees.
+In order to ensure timely deposit of employees’ contribution to these funds by the employers, it is proposed to reiterate that the late deposit of employees’ contribution by the employer shall never be allowed as a deduction to the employer.